Overview

 3. LOG (Optional) JWT-VC registered in SCITT transparency log

-4. PUBLISH (Optional) Vendor publishes trust.txt for discovery
+4. PUBLISH (Optional) Vendor publishes trust.txt for discovery (/.well-known or delegated DNS)

 5. VERIFY Requestor verifies locally (via trust.txt discovery or direct share)